 “A long-term capital funding settlement for the sector would also improve the environment that staff work in, encouraging more people to work in mental health and to retain the brilliant staff we already have.”

+We are the membership organisation that brings together, supports and speaks for the whole healthcare system in England, Wales and Northern Ireland.
 The members we represent employ 1.5 million staff, care for more than 1 million patients a day and control £150 billion of public expenditure.
 We promote collaboration and partnership working as the key to improving population health, delivering high-quality care and reducing health inequalities.